brickbots/PiFinder/docs/build_guide.md

 ## Case

 The main structure of the PiFinder is made of 3d printed pieces.
 STL's for all of the pieces are in the case directory.
+Some pieces are specific for either left hand or right hand focuser.
+See the section above on 'Focuser Side' for details.

 There are two versions of the bottom piece, one designed with inserts to allow the go-pro mount to screw into it, and the other has M3 holes to screw through the bottom into the dovetail mount.
 See the [mount](#mount) section below to figure out which way you want to go.

 The image below shows all the 3d printed pieces and indicates which threaded inserts go in which hole.
 All of the structural bits use M3 screws, but the Pi and Camera mount with M2.5 screws.
 The case shroud and bezel only have M2.5 through holes and get secured to the stand-off's holding the Hat.